 For the past 6 months, Aneh Mundi as well as many other people have been following up my digital action campaign and activities for “Bring a Girl to STEM very keenly on social media.

 Aneh Mundi runs a TV Food Show in Cameroon called “Aneh’s Food Show” which is broadcasted on our national television station on Cameroon Radio Television (CRTV).
-She is food scientist and a community leader excelling in the field of cookery.
-Aneh is very concerned about good health and wellness.
+Thousands of women follow this program keenly.
+Aneh is food scientist and a community leader excelling in the field of cookery.
+She is very concerned about good health and wellness.

 I was very honored and excited to learn from her that I had caught her attention on social media causing her to follow and support my vision for change.